 Currently, criminal cases in New Jersey are not being dismissed due to the novel coronavirus pandemic.
 While your trial may be delayed, you will still have a trial eventually.
 As New Jersey’s Superior Court was closed for an extended period of time and is taking a phased approach to reopening, the delay in your case could be substantial.

 At this point, it is too early to tell how long cases will be delayed, and, as prosecutors’ backlogs of cases grow, it is possible that they may be more open to considering plea deal negotiations.
-If you contact us, Bergen County criminal defense attorney Scott Gorman will be happy to review the status of your case for you and help you evaluate the options you have available.
+If you contact us, Essex County criminal defense attorney Scott Gorman will be happy to review the status of your case for you and help you evaluate the options you have available.

-Do you have questions about the status of your criminal case in New Jersey as a result of the COVID-19 pandemic?
+Do you have questions about the status of your criminal case in Essex County New Jersey as a result of the COVID-19 pandemic?
 If so, we encourage you to get in touch.
 To speak with defense attorney Scott Gorman in confidence, call 201-489-9199 or request a free consultation online today.

 Published in Categories: Criminal Defense